 You enter the site through the outer gate, across a deep ravine by way of a rising stair, and through an inner gate.
 To the left of the gate is a round tower and directly ahead is a large well, or cistern.
 Stairs rise to a rectangular keep, and across a courtyard to a south tower, which was probably intended as the final refuge of the defenders if the outer defences were overcome.
 At the north of the site are the foundations of a chapel tower.

 Just a short distance up the road is the hamlet of Llanfihangel-y-pennant, a popular destination for walkers as it offers good access to the footpaths around Cader Idris.
 The historic church at Llanfihangel-y-pennant is worth a visit, as is the site of the house where Mary Jones, the young girl who helped inspire the Bible Society, once lived.

 N.B.
 You'll see the name of this castle spelled in numerous way, from the Welsh Castell-y-Bere, to the more Anglicised Castle-y-Bere, to unhyphenated versions of both.

-Our Verdict: Castell-y-Bere is one of the most romantically situated castles I've yet seen in Britain.
+Castell-y-Bere is one of the most romantically situated castles I've seen in Britain.
 The location is absolutely magical.
 If you can come in the late evening, as the sun is going down, you'll be rewarded by the superb scenery and the sense of isolation that makes this a must-see historic attraction.
-The ruins are not as imposing as Harlech or Caernarfon, but Castell-y-Bere posesses a location that is unmatched.
+The ruins are not as imposing as Harlech or Caernarfon, but Castell-y-Bere possesses a location that is unmatched.
 Wonderful!

 Address: Llanfihangel-y-pennant, Abergynolwyn, Gwynedd, Wales, LL36 9TS